astropy/astropy/docs/development/workflow/virtual_pythons.rst

 Deactivate a virtual environment
 ================================

-At some point you may want to go back to your normal Python environment.
+At some point you may want to go back to your default Python environment.
 Do that with:

 * `virtualenvwrapper`_: ``deactivate``